St. John's Evangelical Lutheran Church

 Come visit us every Sunday!

-10:15am Worship, Including Celebration Time with Miss Laurie
+9:30am - SONday Celebration with Miss Laurie (In-Person)

 Come visit us every Sunday!

-10:15am Worship, Including Celebration Time with Miss Laurie
+9:30am - SONday Celebration with Miss Laurie (In-Person)

 St. John Zoom Information